morepaolo/roundcube-pop3fetcher/README.md

-roundcube-pop3fetcher v1.9
+roundcube-pop3fetcher v1.9.1
 ==========================

-Manually Tested on RoundCube 8.2, 8.4, 8.5, 9.0, 9.1, 9.2, 9.3, 9.4
-Definitely not working in RoundCube 7.2 (due to the usage of rcmail::get_storage at line 119)
+Tested on RoundCube 1.2 and 1.2.1 (should also work with older 1.x versions)

 Pop3fetcher is a plugin for the popular Roundcube IMAP client, which allows Roundcube's users to add POP3 accounts and automatically fetch emails from them